Tobacco, smoking and cancer: the evidence

 - Smoking greatly increases the risk of lung cancer

-- Stopping smoking can reduce your risk
+- Stopping smoking can reduce the risk

 - Tobacco smoke contains many dangerous chemicals